broadinstitute/ml4h/README.md

          that can be opened using the menu `Run -> Edit Configurations...`.

 ### Create and Use VM Boot Images
+Everytime we want new persistent disks automatically added to our VMs, we need to update the `mount`s in `scripts/vm_image/ml4cvd-image.sh`, and the `--disk` arguments in `scripts/vm_launch/launch_instance.sh` and `scripts/vm_launch/launch_dl_instance.sh`, and then follow the steps listed in this section.

+* Verify that `scripts/vm_image/ml4cvd-image.sh` has the
+desired auto-mounting specified under the `# Mount the persistent disks` section that should look something like
+    ```
+    # Mount the persistent disks
+    sudo mkdir -p /mnt/disks/data
+    echo "UUID=3c62f761-3d8a-42ef-a029-1bfc6fd9be3f /mnt/disks/data ext4 ro,norecovery,discard,defaults,nofail" | sudo tee -a /etc/fstab
+    ```

+* Verify that `scripts/vm_image/dl-image.sh` has the desired disks specified to be attached, which should look something like
+    ```
+    --disk=name=data,device-name=data,mode=ro,boot=no,auto-delete=no
+    ```
 * Make sure you have installed the
 [google cloud tools (gcloud)](https://cloud.google.com/storage/docs/gsutil_install) on your laptop.
 With [Homebrew](https://brew.sh/), you can use